(888) 552-6760 SCHEDULE AN APPOINTMENT

 Previous cancer therapy: Certain types of chemotherapy and radiation therapy for other cancers are considered leukemia risk factors.

 There is no confirmed way to prevent leukemia.
-Still, it may be possible to help reduce your risk for this type of cancer by making certain lifestyle changes and following healthy habits, including:
+Still, it may be possible to help reduce the risk for this type of cancer by making certain lifestyle changes and following healthy habits, including:

 • Don’t smoke.
-Seek help to quit if you currently smoke.
-There are lots of free cessation programs available online or in your community.
-Keep trying and find what works for you.
+Current smokers should seek help to quit.
+There are lots of free cessation programs available online or in the local community.
+Keep trying and find what works.

 • Keep a healthy body weight.
 Lose weight if needed.
-Ask your doctor for advice on how to start a healthy weight loss program.
+Ask a doctor for advice on how to start a healthy weight loss program.

-• Avoid or lower exposure to chemicals that may raise your risk for leukemia, such as benzene and formaldehyde.
+• Avoid or lower exposure to chemicals that may raise the risk for leukemia, such as benzene and formaldehyde.

 • Stay physically active and follow a healthy diet.
 Both these lifestyle elements have been proven to reduce cancer risk in general.